Mike Moustakas Player Props: Rockies vs. Mariners

 - The 8.4 strikeouts per nine innings put together by the Mariners pitching staff ranks 20th in MLB.

-- The Mariners' 3.86 team ERA ranks ninth among all MLB pitching staffs.
+- The Mariners have the ninth-ranked team ERA across all league pitching staffs (3.86).

-- Mariners pitchers combine to give up 10 home runs (0.7 per game), the second-fewest in baseball.
+- Mariners pitchers combine to give up the second-fewest home runs in baseball (10 total, 0.7 per game).

-- Kirby (0-1) takes the mound for the Mariners to make his third start this season.

-- The righty last appeared on Sunday against the Cleveland Guardians, when he threw six innings, allowing one earned run while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.